While you are creating a new project, you can tell Twproject “who is working on this project” by creating one or more “assignments”

 Choose the resource, the role played (project manager, customer, worker etc.) and if you already know, an estimated effort in hours.

-Twproject will tell you the work load of the resource chosen, to ovoid resource overloading.
+Twproject will show you the work load of the resource chosen, to ovoid resource overloading.

 If your resources are not in Twproject already, you can create new ones directly, by clicking on “add resource”: